-Clair is currentl involved in the 'Strategic Space project' which aims to develop & deliver resources to help leaders and organisations be more strategic, resilient and effective.
-Clair has taught versions of this to many leaders on popular 'Strategic Thinking' training days and developed the material more fully for the 'Developing Strategic Capability in the Public Services' module on the #BrightonMBA
+Clair is currently involved in the 'Strategic Space project' which aims to develop & deliver resources to help leaders and organisations be more strategic, resilient and effective.
+Clair has taught versions of this to many leaders on popular 'Strategic Thinking' training days (including as part of the HMRC 'Ascend' leadership programme) and developed the material more fully for the 'Developing Strategic Capability in the Public Services' module on the #BrightonMBA

 Please get in touch by e-mail if you'd like to invite Clair to speak about the project or incorporate the learning in a training event for your organisation.